Why Does My ECS Fail to Connect to a Cluster?¶

 If the cluster contains multiple nodes, check whether the ECS can be connected to each node in the cluster.

 If the connection is normal, the network is running properly.

-If the ECS still cannot connect to the DB instance port, contact technical support.
+If the connection still fails, contact technical support.